Probate Q&A Series What steps must an heir take to recover surplus funds after a tax foreclosure sale in North Carolina?

 • Any documentation showing prior owners or transfers

-• Contact information and mailing address for the surplus check
+• Contact information and mailing address for payment

 • Filing fee (check local clerk’s fee schedule)